ganeshrvel/openmtp/README.md

 ### Kalam Kernel

 OpenMTP 3.0 features a new MTP kernel and it was written from scratch.
-It promises a file copy speed of 30 to 40 MB/s on low and mid-range devices and 100 to 120 MB/s on higher end devices.
+It promises a file copy speed of 20 to 30 MB/s on low and mid-range devices and 100 to 120 MB/s on higher end devices.
 The all-new and powerful MTP kernel is named after [Dr. A. P. J. Abdul Kalam](https://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam 'Dr. A. P. J. Abdul Kalam')

 Do check out the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
 Feel free to raise PRs.